thirtythreeforty/neolink/README.md

 ### MQTT

-To use mqtt you will to adjust your config file as such:
+To use mqtt you will need to adjust your config file as such:

 ```toml
 bind = "0.0.0.0"